+The Tulane Internal Medicine Residency Program places a strong emphasis on outpatient medicine for all residents, whether they are categorical or primary care.
+All residents will complete more than 200 clinic sessions over a three-year residency, far exceeding the 150 required by the ACGME.
+They will also have over 25, three-hour "Ambulatory School" conferences devoted to topics in ambulatory medicine.
 For these reasons, the primary care track does not focus on providing additional clinic time or additional time to learn outpatient medical knowledge.
 Instead, it focuses on providing residents with additional skills in panel management, practice management and community engagement.
-In short, the Tulane Internal Medicine Primary Care Track is designed to create Primary Care Leaders, developing the leadership, management and communication skills requisite for running a patient-centered medical home upon their graduation.
-Whether its academic or community-based primary care clinics, it's no wonder that Tulane graduates go on to leadership positions in primary care.
+In short, the Tulane Internal Medicine Primary Care Track is designed to create primary care leaders, developing the management, communication, and leadership skills requisite for running a patient-centered medical home upon their graduation.
+Whether in academic or community-based primary care clinics, it's no wonder that Tulane graduates go on to leadership positions in primary care.

-As opposed to other residency programs where primary care residents are in parallel to the remainder of the residency program, the Tulane Primary Care Track residents are integrally involved with all residents in the program.
-The “4+1” system is the key…
+As opposed to other residency programs where primary care residents are in parallel to the remainder of the residency program, the Tulane Internal Medicine Primary Care Track residents are integrally involved with all residents in the program.
+All interns in the primary care track do the same rotations as their non-primary care track colleagues.
+We believe this is important because it establishes a strong foundation in general internal medicine, and enables the primary care residents to appreciate the intricacies central to understanding successful transitions-of-care between the inpatient and outpatient environments.

+As noted previously, the Tulane Internal Medicine Primary Care Track runs in parallel with the remainder of the residency program.
+The “4+1” system is the key.
 Under the “4+1” system, the residency program is divided into five firms.
-Each week, one of the five firms devotes their time to primary care continuity clinics (the “+1 weeks”); the other four firms staff the standard inpatient ward, ICU, ER and elective rotations.
+Each week, one of the five firms devotes its time to primary care continuity clinics (the “+1 weeks”); the other four firms staff the standard inpatient ward, ICU, ER and elective rotations.
 During these "+1" continuity clinic weeks (ten clinic weeks per year), all residents have protected time to devote to the care of their primary care patients without the distraction of ward or elective duties.
-Importantly, this system enables patients to schedule clinic appointments with their primary care provider anytime within the clinic weeks, without the guess-work that is a feature of the standard system where resident clinics are only on a half day per week, and frequently cancelled or moved due to post-call, on-call or ICU/ER duties.
+Importantly, this system enables patients to schedule clinic appointments with their primary care provider anytime within the clinic weeks, removing the guess-work that is a feature of the standard system where resident clinics are only one half day per week and frequently cancelled or moved due to post-call, on-call or ICU/ER duties.

 Mastering Transitions of Care